mohsenZaim/typescriptBoilerplate/README.md

 ## Swagger sample template

 You can use `npm run swagger` to generate a set of sample APIs using my custom template inside api/generated folder, you can find my custom typescript/axios based swagger template at root direcory insite template folder.

+## Nswag sample template

+You can use `npm run nswag` to generate a set of sample APIs using my custom template inside api/generated folder, you can find my custom typescript/axios based swagger template at root direcory insite template folder.